Lean Digital Manager

 Experiencing digital lean technologies

 Historically speaking, lean culture is an analog one: much of it uses boards, printed visualizations, delivery notes, manufacturing orders, and datasheets.
 That’s why many lean managers have reservations and anxiety about digitalization.
-But at their core, Lean Management and digitalization are two kinds of transformation that complement each other very nicely.
-That’s what up-and-coming lean digital managers will learn about at ROI IoT Fab, which will have over 20 technology stations arranged in a factory-like setting.
-During a two-day seminar, they will see first-hand what synergies are possible from the fusion of Lean and Industry 4.0, for instance the digitalization of classic lean elements like the Supermarket or real-time monitoring and optimization of lean KPIs like Takt time, OEE, and SMED.
+But at their core, lean management and digitalization are two kinds of transformation that complement each other very nicely.
+That’s what up-and-coming lean digital managers will learn about at ROI-EFESO IoT Fab, which will have over 20 technology stations arranged in a factory-like setting.
+During a two-day seminar, they will see first-hand what synergies are possible from the fusion of Lean and Industry 4.0, for instance the digitalization of classic lean elements like the supermarket or real-time monitoring and optimization of lean KPIs like Takt time, OEE, and SMED.

 - The fundamentals and applications of Industry 4.0, relying mainly on practical exercises and examples